Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Period

-Price is the product retail price that was set in your sales platform as of the end of the date period selected in the top right.
+Price is the current product's retail price as set on your sales platform as of the end of the date period selected in the top right.
 Price is set in your sales platform and cannot be edited in Inventory Planner.

 If your connected platform has a cost field, we recommend updating cost prices there to keep all information in sync (updating costs in Inventory Planner will not push that information to your platform).
 If your platform does not have a cost field, then you can add costs directly to Inventory Planner.

-The 'platform' fee' will be the total fees charged by the connected platform for the date range of the report.
+The "platform' fee" is the total fee charged by the connected platform for the date range of the report.
 Platform fees include referral fees, variable closing fee, per item fee, and FBA fees.

 Platform fees are currently available only for Amazon.